The Science of Painting and the Art of Programming

 You write code for others to read.
 Making readable code is more of an art, than a science.

-In may ways you are writing a sort of essay which has two very different audiences.
-The first is the computer, which you want to read what you wrote and carry out the taks you intended it to do.
+In many ways, you are writing a sort of essay that has two very different audiences.
+The first is the computer, which you want to read what you wrote and carry out the tasks you intended it to do.
 Computers don’t care about how you name your variables as long as they are consistent.
 It doesn’t care about

 snake_case.
 Nor does it even care whether you factored your code neatly into separate functions or not.

-The second audience are humans, of which you are one of them.
-Code has to be written so that others including yourself can read and understand the code you wrote two weeks ago.
-Not only that but they should also be able to easily modify this code.
+The second audience are humans, of which you are one.
+Code has to be written so that others — including yourself — can read and understand the code you wrote two weeks ago.
+Not only that, they should also be able to easily modify this code.

 This actually matches my own personal experience:

-I recall at least two occasions where large chunks of code made by some very brilliant and “productive” developers was simply dumped.
+I recall at least two occasions where large chunks of code made by some very brilliant and “productive” developers were simply dumped.

 Why?
 The code may have solved a problem, but was simply not readable to the average developer.
-Both where the kind of technically brilliant guys who neither commented code, nor attempted to structure the code in any neat and readable way.
-Their main concerned seemed to have been more about making what would be efficient for the machine or what made them solve their problem fastest.
+Both were the kind of technically brilliant guys who neither commented code, nor attempted to structure the code in any neat and readable way.
+Their main concern seemed to have been more about making what would be efficient for the machine or what made them solve their problem fastest.

 The Science and History of Painting

 Yet it isn’t really as different as some people like to make it.
-If one looks at e.g. the great painters from history such as Leonardo da Vinci, Michelangelo or Dutch Masters such as Rembrandt, they didn’t just throw paint around and then put it into a gallery.
-Rather they typically did portrait painting.
-Something that does not allow you to throw random blobs of paint onto a canvas.
+If, for example, one looks at the great painters from history such as Leonardo da Vinci, Michelangelo or Dutch Masters such as Rembrandt, they didn’t just throw paint around and then put it into a gallery.
+Rather, they typically painted portraits — something that does not allow you to throw random blobs of paint onto a canvas.
 Or at least not if you want a happy customer.

-Just like when developers make a program we have a customer and some sort of spec for what needs to be made.
-Painters also could be said to have had a specification which they had to follow.
+Similarly, when developers make a program we have a customer and some sort of spec for what needs to be made.
+Painters also could be said to have had a specification that they had to follow.
 Somebody wanted their portrait painted in particular surroundings.
 There might even have been requests for the painting to invoke certain associations or impressions.

 Thus painters did not do whatever they wanted any more than a programmer does.
 Nor was painting strictly divorced from science the way people think about it today.
-It was not unusual that painters where equally well scientists and engineers.
+It was not unusual that painters were equally good scientists and engineers.
 Just look at Leonardo da Vinci.

-Especially for naturalists such as Charles Darwin, having strong mastery in drawing was crucial.
+For naturalists such as Charles Darwin, mastering the skill of drawing was especially important.
 You did not get to snap a photo of the animal you discovered in the jungle using your smart phone.
 Instead you had your sketchbook and you had to carefully observe and draw the animal or plant.
 Thus understanding things such as proportion and perspective was crucial.

 Yes, you might not have gotten compilation errors.
 But you could still “fail” in very real terms.
-If you could not accurately reproduce the animals and plants you observed then you also failed at doing your job properly.
-You failed to convey to fellow scientists and the public at large, what you had indeed observed.
+If you could not accurately reproduce the animals and plants that you observed, then you also failed at doing your job properly.
+You failed to convey your observations to fellow scientists and the public at large.

-Hence drawing and painting is not all that different from programming when seen form a birds-eye perspective.
-In both cases we are dealing with craftsmanship.
-Of course this applies to a multitude of other professions.
+Hence drawing and painting is not all that different from programming when seen from a birds-eye perspective.
+In both cases, we are dealing with craftsmanship.
+Of course, this applies to a multitude of other professions as well.